woro83c/styled-matter/README.md

 [Composing components can be tricky](https://css-tricks.com/considerations-for-creating-a-card-component/), and refactoring a component for the sake of a one-off style can be especially annoying.
 Using **inner props** though, we can remedy this - here's how:

 Using a `<Card>` component as a base, let's assume we need to update the underlying element for its inner title component.
-To make its props overrideable, simply pass a `$key` prop to it to serve as an identifier for later:
+To make its props overrideable, simply add a CSS class to serve as an identifier for later:

 ```diff
 function Card() {